clabe-wekesa/SATO/README.md

 ### User-Friendly Interface
    - The app offers a tabbed interface for easy navigation between different analysis functions.
 ### Installation Instructions
-**1. Python Environment** - Make sure you have Python 3.x installed on your system.
-You can download Python from the official website: Python Downloads
+**1. Python Environment** - Requires [Python 3](https://www.python.org/) environment and so ensure you have installed it on your computer.

 **2. Python Packages** - Install the required Python packages using pip:
 ```bash
 pip install PyQt6
 pip install biopython
 ```
-**3. Others include:**
+**3. SATO uses the following programs:**
 - [Clustal Omega](http://www.clustal.org/omega/) and/or [MAFFT](https://mafft.cbrc.jp/alignment/software/) for sequence alignment
 - [MrBayes](https://nbisweden.github.io/MrBayes/) and/or [FastTree](http://www.microbesonline.org/fasttree/) for phylogenetic analysis
-- [Jalview](https://www.jalview.org/) and [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) for visualization and analysis of multiple sequence alignment and phylogenetic trees respectively
+- [SeaView](https://evomics.org/resources/software/bioinformatics-software/seaview/) and/or [Jalview](https://www.jalview.org/) for visualization and analysis of multiple sequence alignment and [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) for  isualization and analysis of phylogenetic trees.

+However, note that **Clustal Omega, MAFFT, MrBayes, FastTree, SeaView and FigTree** are bundled with the SATO.
+If you wish to use **jalview**, please install it on your system

 ### Usage
-After installation, open the terminal.
-Type sato and press Enter to launch the SATO application.
-SATO is designed to be cross-platform and works on Windows, macOS, and Linux using the same installation and execution commands.
-Users on any of these operating systems can easily install and run SATO using the provided instructions.
+After installation, open the terminal (linux or macOS) or command prompt (windows) and type **sato**, then press **Enter** to launch SATO's GUI

 ### Acknowledgment
 1. Huelsenbeck, J. P., & Ronquist, F. (2001).
 MRBAYES: Bayesian inference of phylogenetic trees.
 Bioinformatics, 17(8), 754-755.